 Taking few pictures we started moving down through a shola cover.
 Then to a grass land and then to a rocky edge.
 After 45 minutes we reached a rocky edge and wanted to take a break.
 Saji said we will rest on the rock.
 One side of the rock was shola cover and the other side was a vertical rock I had no idea on the elevation.
 The view from the edge was so beautiful.
 We could see some villages/Town, down a curvy tarred road, some churches etc. We rested there for 15 minutes and the wind over there was awesome.
 I dint wanted to start again and if I would have stayed there for 10 more minutes I would have slept there itself.

 The ascending was through a different way through the other side of the peak.
 We covered some more grass land and shola cover for another 20 minutes and we were taking a short cut instead of taking the normal route which may take longer.
 Soon we reached private properties of cashew plantations.
 In another 10 minutes we reached Kokkarakulam the base of the peak.
 As soon as we reached the civilizations it started raining.
 It started as a drizzling and we managed as Saji had carried an umbrella. ( I didn’t know he was carrying it in the polythene cover he was carrying till the time.)We managed to reach the point where I have kept my bike and it was time to say good bye to Saji chettan.
 Though he has no intentions to take any money from me and was reluctant to take I paid him well for making the day possible for me.
 I couldn’t not even think about going all the way to Palkulamedu top without a proper guidance.
 Saying good bye to Saji chettan I started from Kokkarakulam by 3.20pm.
 It was still drizzling and I stopped after two km before reaching Asoka junction because of rain.
 But there was no hope the rain would stop so I decided to keep on moving.
 I took the jacket and ensured that my bag won’t get wet and camera, phone and all will be safe.
-The rain becomes more and more harsh.
+The rain become more and more harsh.
 After entering into the SH high way from Thadiyambaadu it was heavy raining and all I could do was to keep on moving as there is nothing on the road other than woods.
-Those who have travelled through this road would know that both the side of the road is dense forest.
+Those who have traveled through this road would know that both the side of the road is dense forest.
 Though I have seen some bus stand and all I didn’t wanted to stop as if I stop and lose time I may have to drive in the night.
 Till the place we take diversion to Moolamattom the rain continued and I was all drenched.
 I was wet like I have ever before.
 From Moolamattom diversion point the rain subsided and the climate was clear.
 Reaching Thodupuzha it was clear like a summer evening.
 When stopping for a break 6 km after Thodupuzha I was still dripping water and people looked at me in surprise and asked from where I was coming and where is it raining.
 I removed my shoe which was already flooded my foot was completely immersed in rain water and I drained the water out of shoe.
 Removed my socks and put another one.
 (Though it is of no use as the shoe was fully wet.)
 Without wasting much time I started again

 I wanted to reach back before it gets more late.
 The last time when I was coming back from Meghamala I had to cover more than 80 km in pitch dark which was a tedious task for me.
 I reached back to Cochin by 7.00pm.
 I was shivering when I switched on the fan.
 After having a quick look at the pics taken I took food.
 I was feeling very tired and sleepy.
 Thanked Mother Nature for keeping me safe for the day.
 Surrendered to sleep.